PO 100 Justice and the Just Society:

 PO 250 Topics in American Politics 3 Cr

 An introduction to the major public policy issues in American politics.
 Course examines the creation and definition of public issues as well as the formulation of public policy solutions.
 The problems and issues examined will reflect dominant national concerns.
-Spring semester.
+Fall semester.

 PO 306 Political Research Methods 3 Cr